day50-dev/sidechat/README.md

     curl 9ol.es/talker | bash

-An llm intervention in your little terminal with suppport for adding screenshots, command output, cycling pane focus, wiping memory, history, turning off and on pane capturing, adding external context and more, all sitting agnostically on top of tmux so there's no substantive workflow change needed.
+An llm intervention in your little terminal with suppport for adding screenshots, command output, cycling pane focus, turning off and on pane capturing, adding external context and more, all sitting agnostically on top of tmux so there's no substantive workflow change needed.
 You can just beckon your trusty friend at your leisure.

 [demo.webm](https://github.com/user-attachments/assets/9e8dd99a-510b-4708-9ab5-58b75edf5945)